St Mirren's Tanser out after wife injured in crash

 "Unfortunately, Scott was involved in a car crash the night before last," said manager Stephen Robinson.

 "He, luckily enough, is okay.
-Unfortunately his wife is not as good and we wish her a speedy recovery.
+Unfortunately his wife is not as good and we wish her a speedy recovery."

-"Scott is happy everyone is okay but he won't be involved in the game on Saturday.
+Robinson added: "Scott is happy everyone is okay but he won't be involved in the game on Saturday.

 "It puts football into perspective, doesn't it?
 His kids weren't in the car but his wife has been injured.